Stress & Heart Health

 How to reduce stress

 Two recent research projects showed that mindfulness may have the potential to improve both blood pressure and heart health in many people (1,2).
+To learn more about some simple practices, that can help, click here.

-To learn more about exercise including a gentle walking programme to get you started, click here.
+If you’d like to a gentle walking programme to get you started, click here.

 (1) Rådmark, L., Sidorchuk, A., Osika, W. & Niemi M. (2019).
 A systematic review and meta-analysis of the impact of mindfulness-based interventions on heart rate variability and inflammatory markers.
 Journal of Clinical Medicine, 8(10).
 Doi: 10.3390/jcm8101638.